 Great British Menu: Sheffield chef behind JÖRO due to appear on show tonight

+Great British Menu: Sheffield chef behind JÖRO finishes last in starter competition - but is due back on telly tonight

-A Sheffield chef behind the popular JÖRO restaurant is due to show off his culinary skills in the final stages of a prestigious cooking competition on national TV tonight.
+A Sheffield chef behind the popular JÖRO restaurant finished last in a TV cooking competition to craft the perfect starter – but he has a chance to redeem himself when he appears on the show again tonight.

 Luke French, chef director and culinary mastermind behind the Kelham Island eatery, has wowed the judges on BBC Two’s popular Great British Menu.